 Budget: approximately € 12-17 for shared room in peak season. € 35-45 for the private Japan room.

-I was a guest of Aventura Boutique Hostels however, I was already planning to book one of their apartments before our agreement anyway.
-As always, opinions are entirely my own, and I would never recommend anything that I do not fully support.
+I was a guest of Aventura Boutique Hostels however, I was already planning to book one of their apartments before our collaboration anyway.
+As always, opinions are entirely my own, and I would never recommend anything that I don’t prefer myself.